 Of course, the billion dollar question remains: if the great circle is not the cheapest path, then what is?
 That is precisely the question that Sofar Ocean's Wayfinder helps to answer, and this is the story of how we do it.

 We start by collecting vast amounts of ocean data using our global network of free-drifting Spotter buoys.
-Each Spotter collects wind, wave, and current data and transmits it via satellite to our dashboard, providing a real-time snapshot of meteorological conditions and sea state across some of the most heavily trafficked shipping routes in the world.
+Each Spotter collects wave, wind, current, sea surface temperature, and atmospheric pressure data and transmits it via satellite to our dashboard, providing a real-time snapshot of meteorological conditions and sea state across the most heavily trafficked shipping routes in the world.
 We then assimilate that data into our proprietary wave model and combine our forecast with global ocean current simulations so that we can predict all relevant metocean variables up to two weeks into the future.
-With this information, the vessel captain and Sofar’s operations team can spot potential storms before they pose a threat and plan a route that minimizes danger to the vessel and her crew.
+With this information, the vessel Captain and Sofar’s operations team can spot potential storms before they pose a threat and plan a route that minimizes danger to the vessel and her crew.

 How do we calculate fuel savings and time savings?
 We use the Vessel Performance Model!
-The total fuel cost is quantified as the predicted amount of fuel burned over the voyage multiplied by the current fuel price, whereas the time cost is quantified as the amount of time the voyage takes (route distance divided by predicted vessel speed), multiplied by the vessel-specific Time Charter Index (TCI).
+The total fuel cost is quantified as the predicted amount of fuel burned during the voyage multiplied by the current fuel price, whereas the time cost is quantified as the amount of time the voyage takes (route distance divided by predicted vessel speed), multiplied by the opportunity cost of time for that vessel.
 Therefore, these costs will be lower if the vessel travels faster and burns less fuel, both of which can be accomplished by routing through favorable currents and avoiding strong headwinds or head waves (see Figures 1-3).
-And while these rules of thumb have been used by captains for millennia, Wayfinder’s state-of-the-art Vessel Performance Model combined with best-in-class ocean weather forecasts ensures that the chosen path is as safe and efficient as possible.
+And while these rules of thumb have been used by captains for millennia, Wayfinder’s state-of-the-art Vessel Performance Model, combined with our highly accurate ocean weather forecasts, ensures that the chosen path is as safe and efficient as possible.

-This discussion has been purely theoretical so far; let’s look at a specific example to clarify how the system works.
+Thus far, this discussion has been purely theoretical, so let’s look at a specific example to clarify how the system works.
 Figure 4 shows a recent routing scenario where a vessel was steaming from South Africa to Brazil through the South Atlantic.
 The vessel’s initial route (shown in black) went further south, resulting in a total voyage distance of 3,236 nautical miles.
 That southern route, however, had a significant drawback: it brought the vessel closer to a major storm system.
-As shown in the figure, the vessel would have encountered 4-5 m bow waves along its initial route, which would not only pose a potential safety hazard, but would reduce the vessel speed and increase fuel consumption, as depicted by the RPM curves in Figure 3.
+As shown in Figure 4, the vessel would have encountered 4-5 m bow waves along its initial route, which would not only pose a potential safety hazard, but would reduce the vessel speed and increase fuel consumption, as depicted by the RPM curves in Figure 3.

 Luckily, this was precisely the type of situation that Wayfinder was created to address.
 Instead of taking the vessel through the unfavorable weather, Wayfinder found a safer and cheaper route (shown in orange) further to the north.
 Though this optimized route was 53 nautical miles longer, avoiding the storm’s waves resulted in an arrival time only 26 minutes later than the original ETA.
 This resulted in a slight reduction in opportunity savings (denoted by the time charter cost), but those losses were vastly offset by the reduced fuel consumption along the optimal route.
 By avoiding the storm, the vessel was predicted to burn 48 MT less fuel, resulting in a total savings of $13,234 over the course of the voyage.